Cloud-Schematics/LAMP/README.md

 # LAMP template

-The LAMP template is an IBM Cloud Schematics template used to create a virtual machine instance and configure it with the "LAMP" stack: Linux, Apache, MySQL (mariadb), and PHP.
+The LAMP template is an IBM Cloud Schematics template that is used to create a virtual machine instance and configure it with the "LAMP" stack: Linux, Apache, MySQL (mariadb), and PHP.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit.

 For more information, go to the documentation for [IBM Cloud Schematics](https://cloud.ibm.com/docs/schematics).

 ## Costs

-This sample uses chargable services and you are charged for the time the services are deployed.
+This sample uses chargeable services and you are charged for the time the services are deployed.
 The use of `terraform destroy` results in deletion of all resources including the IBM Cloud database service instance.
 Billing for virtual server instances (VSIs) and IBM Cloud database terminates on the hour.

 ## Dependencies